hiteshpakhan/crown-clothing-frontend/src/readme1.md

         component       here you can set the component name you want to render

-        exact           you can change the value of this to false but its true at default
+        exact           you can change the value of this to false but its true at default if its true then it means path need to be exactly same for component to be render